daniel-lee-wilkinson/aviation-emissions-compliance-register/README.md

-# Aviation Emissions Compliance Register
+# ✈️ Aviation Emissions Compliance Register

-## What is this project about?
+## What's this project about?
 Welcome!
 This project was built to explore and explain aviation-related climate data through simulation, automation, and transparency.
 It simulates and monitors flight-level CO₂ emissions from aviation operators and evaluates their compliance with the EU Emissions Trading System (EU ETS).
 Even without real-world datasets, it enables rapid assessments and visibility into regulatory obligations using realistic synthetic data.

+This project was developed not only as a technical solution but also as a learning platform - a space to explore sustainable aviation metrics, build scalable tools, and share reproducible insights.

+You can explore the live dashboard here: [https://aviation-emissions-compliance-register.onrender.com/](https://aviation-emissions-compliance-register.onrender.com/)

 ---